How Do You Choose A Business Broker Based On Their Success Rate With Selling Businesses Like Yours?

 Their 0% success rate (over that 14 month period) was being quoted to potential new clients as almost 80%.

-There are a million ways you can calculate "success rate", there is no industry standard for this metric.
+There are a million ways one can calculate "success rate".
+Unfortunately, there's no industry standard for how this is calculated.
 A broker can come up with almost any number and find a calculation to justify it.
 This makes a mockery of the whole idea of "success rate".

-3. The best brokers will turn their noses up at giving you these numbers
+3. The best brokers will turn their noses up at giving out these numbers

-While business brokers at the bottom end of the market are usually happy to hand out random claims about success rates, the more professional firms at the top end of the market do not play that game.
-If you approach a highly reputed M&A firm, a boutique investment bank or most corporate finance firms and ask them to sell your business, they wouldn't dream of quoting "success rates".
-They got their reputation by being very good at what they do and you've got to take their ability as a given.
+Business brokers handling micro businesses are usually happy to hand out random claims about success rates.
+More professional firms at the top end of the market do not play that game.
+Highly reputed M&A firms, boutique investment banks and most corporate finance firms wouldn't dream of quoting "success rates".
+They got their reputation by being very good at what they do and one has to take their ability as a given.

-They would consider it below them to quote success rates.
-They might even get offended at the question like a surgeon might get offended if you ask him what percentages of his patients died on the operating table, or a top barrister might do if you asked him the percentage of cases he wins.
+These firms would consider it below them to quote success rates.
+They might even get offended at the question like a surgeon might get offended if asked what percentages of their patients died on the operating table, or a top barrister might do if asked the percentage of cases s/he wins.

-On the other hand, mass market brokers, the ones who cold call you or send mailshots out to your business, the ones who deal in the sub £1m market, these brokers tend to boast, in their literature and on their websites, about high success rates.
+On the other hand, mass market brokers, the ones who cold call or send mailshots out en masse, the ones who deal in the sub £1m market, tend to boast about high success rates.

 4. Success rates depend largely on how selective the broker is with what businesses they take on